-The key difference between cysteine and serine is that cysteine is not a sulfur-containing amino acid, whereas serine is a sulfur-containing amino acid.
+The key difference between cysteine and serine is that cysteine is a sulfur-containing amino acid while serine is not a sulfur-containing amino acid.

 Cysteine and serine are proteinogenic amino acids, meaning these amino acids are important structural components in proteins.
 Cysteine and serine chemical structures differ from each other according to a single atom where cysteine contains an oxygen atom in the -OH group while serine contains a sulfur atom instead of the oxygen atom.